Gulf of Mexico Oil Spill Response

 The Department of Energy's Scientific Response to the Oil Spill

-Secretary Chu and the Department of Energy’s National Laboratories are providing round-the-clock scientific support to help inform strategies to stop the BP oil spill.
-Secretary Chu and his team of scientists are brainstorming ideas about the most effective scientific and engineering approaches to the problem, providing expert advice and technical support validation, testing assumptions and making engineering calculations to help BP think through their approach.
+Secretary Chu and the Department of Energy’s National Laboratories provide round-the-clock scientific support to help inform strategies to stop the BP oil spill.
+Secretary Chu and his team of scientists brainstorm ideas about the most effective scientific and engineering approaches to the problem, providing expert advice and technical support validation, testing assumptions, and making engineering calculations to help BP think through their approach.

 Read more